juanpaexpedite/MasterDetailsComposition/README.md

 06/07/2016: <b>Outlined Text</b>

-Created a basic implementation using Composition to outline text, basically creates a textmask from the TextBlock and the draws it like when you create a Shadow.
+Created a basic implementation using Composition to outline text, basically creates a textmask from the TextBlock and then draws it like when you create a Shadow.
 Example in AnimatedControls.MainPage.xaml.cs

 <img src="https://github.com/juanpaexpedite/MasterDetailsComposition/blob/master/outlinedtext_capture.JPG"/>